chiragvadhavana/shopdeck-monitoring-api/README.md

 ### How the Time Window Works

-**IMPORTANT**: Only purchases with "X minutes ago" format are tracked!
+Only purchases with "X minutes ago" format are tracked.

 - If `INTERVAL_MINUTES=30`, only purchases within last 30 minutes are stored
 - If `INTERVAL_MINUTES=60`, only purchases within last 60 minutes are stored
-- Purchases marked as "an hour ago", "2 hours ago", etc. are **IGNORED** ❌
+- Purchases marked as "an hour ago", "2 hours ago", etc. are ignored
 - No duplicate checking - each run stores fresh data

 **Example:**

 If you set `INTERVAL_MINUTES=40` and the scraper finds:

-- "5 minutes ago" → ✅ Stored (within 40 minutes)
+- "5 minutes ago" → Stored (within 40 minutes)
-- "35 minutes ago" → ✅ Stored (within 40 minutes)
+- "35 minutes ago" → Stored (within 40 minutes)
-- "45 minutes ago" → ❌ NOT stored (outside 40 minutes)
+- "45 minutes ago" → NOT stored (outside 40 minutes)
-- "an hour ago" → ❌ NOT stored (not minute-based format)
+- "an hour ago" → NOT stored (not minute-based format)

-## 🗄️ Database Schema
+## Database Schema

 MongoDB Collection: `shopdeck_monitoring.purchases`